All Episodes

 I was stationed on an aircraft carrier as an officer of the deck.

-Putting that aside, the reason I called I was also stationed on a different ship where we had two very similar experiences with contrails.
+Putting that aside, the reason I called, I was also stationed on a different ship where we had two very similar experiences with contrails.

-Made a very big circle in the sky and as it settled it got bigger and bigger and it continued to have just a slight glow to it.
+It made a very big circle in the sky and as it settled it got bigger and bigger and it continued to have just a slight glow to it.

 We all agreed that it wasn't coming like a reflection from the stars.